michami/MBR/README.md

 For every **2** points over the **DC** rolled in an attack, do **1** extra point of damage.

+If you roll triplets, (**3** of the same value) it represents a twist in the story.
+Success or failure doesn't change, but something else changes.

 On your turn, you get **2** actions, **1** can be an attack.
 You can spend **DEX** to get up to **2** extra actions.

 You get **1** *short rest* between encounters, and **1** *long rest* at the end of the in-game day. *Short rests* recover **non-HP** tokens.  *Long rests* recover **all** tokens not used for long running spells.